prog4biol/pfb2019/README.md

 >>> print(genes)
 {'BRCA1': 'GTACCTTGATTTCGTATTCTGAGAGGCTGCTGCTTAGCGGTAGCCCCTTGGTTTCCGTGGCAACGGAAAA', 'TP53': 'atg'}
 ```
-> We have changed the value of the key 'TP53' and the contents of the dictionary have changed.
+> The contents of the dictionary have changed.

 Other assignment operators can also be used to change a value of a dictionary key.
 ```python